Cash Loans 101 – Guide for Kiwi Beneficiaries

 Many loan companies see their client as numbers, applications as simple tick box procedures but here at Quick Loans we consider each application on its merits.
 We prefer to build long-term relationships with our clients, assisting where possible, all within their financial constraints.
 An honest and upfront approach from all parties has yielded a number of long-term relationships to the benefit of everybody.

-What do I need to apply for a beneficiary loan?
+What do I need to apply for an unemployed loan?

-When applying for a beneficiary loan the lender will require:-
+When applying for a beneficiary unemployed loan the lender will require:-

 • Identification documentation such as a driving licence or passport